DomJWise/ooRexxDebugger/README.md

 - Presetting of breakpoints in the Rexx source by adding  empty comments (/**/) at the start of traceable lines.

 (*) Note that this is built around the interactive trace framework included with ooRexx so can only pause where that framework would pause.
-Some statements are never hit at all, other statements only once, and if you have ROUTINE calls, METHOD calls or calls to external programs you may need to add additional TRACE statements and/or use global TRACE options to ensure single stepping and breakpoints work as expected.
+Some statements are never hit at all, other statements only once.
 Note also that global TRACE options are generally a good idea if your program includes METHOD or ROUTINE sections so you dont have to add TRACE statements to them manually.
 TRACE ?R is a good tracing option for keeping the trace output low and minimizing the overhead of processing the trace text, though in many cases the